Skip to main content

 About Work-Study

 Federal Work-Study wages are not a loan and do not have to be repaid.
-Federal Work-Study funds are also not guaranteed.
-Students must work to earn the amount offered in the financial aid notice.
-Wages earned are intended to help students offset educational costs, generally indirect expenses such as books, transportation, or personal expenses.
-If students do not earn their full FWS offered, effectively nothing happens, however, in doing so some need-based aid will be forfeited and left unused.
+Unlike scholarships or grants, however, students earn FWS through designated part-time jobs.
+If students do not earn their full FWS offered in their financial aid notice, effectively nothing happens, however, in doing so some need-based aid will be forfeited and left unused.

-Wages are determined by employers based on job responsibilities, necessary skills, and required experience.
+Wages are determined by employers based on specific job responsibilities, necessary skills, and required experience.
 Students receive bi-weekly paychecks for hours worked.
 Federal Work-Study funds are not credited toward students' invoices.

-Northwestern's Work-Study Program is here to oversee program compliance and facilitate the FWS program.
-When necessary we will refer to appropriate offices for specialized support.
+Participants must also follow general US Department of Labor regulations and abide by Northwestern Financial Aid, Human Resources, and department/unit policies and procedures.
+When necessary the Work-Study Program will refer to appropriate offices for specialized support.
 Questions about employment records, payroll, and general employment conditions or requirements should be addressed to Northwestern's Human Resource Office.

 To learn more, review the history of the program and student eligibility and earning guidelines.
 Also, see the Federal Work-Study page on the Undergraduate Financial Aid website.